Community Education Positions

 - Additional Information: Show/Hide

-Salary:- $16.00 - $21.13 per hour depending on experience
+SALARY:- A-1-2 classification $17.35 - $21.13 per hour depending on experience

 Lakeville Area Schools (Independent School District No. 194) is an award-winning school system and the twelfth largest school district in Minnesota serving approximately 12,000 students in Lakeville, parts of Burnsville and Elko New Market, and portions of Eureka, Credit River and New Market Townships.
 There are nine elementary schools, three middle schools and two high schools, an Area Learning Center, an online K-12 school, Early Childhood programming, and lifelong learning opportunities through Community Education.